 Europe stands at a historical crossroads: at these European elections, the people of Europe will have the choice between shaping a bright future together or getting stuck in anger and a backwards orientation.
 We in the EPP stand for a bright future, because we know our past and want to build on it.
 We are proud of the achievements of our European Founding Fathers and want to take them to the next level.

 Our Founding Fathers had the vision that without the will to reach out together and overcome national egoism, Europe would be doomed to eternal war.
 Our Founding Fathers could see that without the determination to commit to our freedom and our values, Europe would remain forever divided between East and West.
 Just as our Founding Fathers did in their time, it is now our generation’s duty to have the courage and the will to overcome the challenges of today.

-In the 21st century, our world has become less secure.
+century, our world has become less secure.
 We are facing new threats: from authoritarian powers such as Russia or China, to demographic pressure in Africa and instability in our neighbourhood spurring uncontrolled migration.
 The global climate is changing, threatening our well-being and prosperity.
 Terrorists are trying to destroy our free societies.
 We are challenged by populists and demagogues that preach egoism and nationalism, by a left that is stuck in the past and by a new Green narrow-mindedness that categorically rejects trade, hinders economic growth and fails to include large parts of our societies.

 We in the EPP want to take on these challenges, because we believe that together we can overcome them.
 We believe that we can create a new community spirit to protect and renew our Europe.
 Our Europe is a Europe that is optimistic and believes in the power of working together.